 As an alternative to canceling a subscription when all payment attempts have failed, you can choose to pause the subscription instead.
-This will give your customer a chance to resolve their payment issue in their own time and then re-start their subscription again.
+This will give your customer a chance to resolve their payment issue in their own time and restart their subscription again.

-When a buyer’s subscription is canceled they will receive an email which confirms the cancelation.
+When a buyer’s subscription is canceled they will receive an email that confirms the cancelation.
 As usual, any responses from this email go to our dedicated Buyer Support team.

 Paddle automatically translates these emails into the 16 languages currently supported in the Checkout: English, French, Portuguese, German, Spanish, Russian, Japanese, Italian, Polish, Dutch, Arabic, Chinese (simplified), Korean, Swedish, Danish, and Norwegian.
 This means customers will receive all transactional emails in the language they checkout in, which can help decrease involuntary churn and boost conversions in the post-purchase journey*.
 Here is an example of a Cancelation Notification in Danish:

 * Note: If you don’t want to offer localized transactional emails to customers, please contact our Customer Support team who will be able to disable this feature for you.